guangliang-nlp/guangliang-nlp.github.io/about.md

   <strong>Openings:</strong>
   I am looking for self-motivated PhD students for Spring/Fall 2027.
   Please email me your CV, transcripts, and TOEFL/IELTS scores at
   <a href="mailto:liugua@iu.edu">liugua@iu.edu</a>.
-Students with backgrounds in mathematics, linguistics and cognitive science are also welcome to contact me.
+Students with backgrounds in mathematics/statistics, linguistics and cognitive science are also welcome to contact me.
 </p>
 ---